How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 You can’t leave the city without some cultural experiences.
 After all, it’s Marrakech:

-• Visit the Musée MACMA/Moroccan Art Museum – a private collection celebrating the work of contemporary and historic Moroccan artists (from paintings and old photographs to sculptures and every day objects), the museum is open Monday to Saturday 1000h to 1900h.
+• Visit the Musée MACMA/Moroccan Art Museum – a private collection celebrating the work of contemporary and historic Moroccan artists (from paintings and old photographs to sculptures and everyday objects); the museum is open Monday to Saturday, 1000h to 1900h.
 The entry fee is MAD70 per person.

 • Explore the Ben Youssef Madrasa, a beautifully intricate, restored Islamic school with 136 rooms spread around multiple courtyards.
-Originally built in 1565, it was a (boarding) school for students from around the world for 400 (!) years.
+Initially built in 1565, it was a (boarding) school for students from around the world for 400 (!) years.

 Another aspect of Moroccan culture is its cuisine.
 And there is no better way to experience Morocco’s culinary treasures than